vdbrink/vdbrink.github.io/_posts/2026-03-09-home-assistant-hidden-features.md

 permalink: /home-assistant-hidden-features
 ---

-# Home Assistant - Hidden features
+# Feed: Home Assistant - Hidden features

 Home Assistant has some features which not many people know about, but they are very handy!